batchmode/dsp-production-overview/README.md

 ![your_data](doc/images/import_export_data.png?raw=true "Your Data")

-However it is possible to save and restore you configuration to and from a file using import and export.
+However it is possible to save and restore your configuration to and from a file using import and export.
 Using this feature you also can share your configuration.

 ## What else out there?